sharkwouter/minigalaxy/README.md

 Expect to see the following issues:

 * Using Minigalaxy without an internet connection does not work
-* Changing the installation directory makes MiniGalaxy unable to detect previously installed games
+* Changing the installation directory makes Minigalaxy unable to detect previously installed games